 I'm Ashish Sarkar, SDE-2 at PayPal and was formerly working at Walmart.
-Here's my experience with Scaler Academy.
+Here's my experience with Scaler Academy, hope this gives people from non-CS background or people starting late a great motivation.
+I was one of the earliest students to join Scaler Academy.

 Coming from a non-tech background, I had basic knowledge of coding, but not a concrete grasp of DS Algo.
-Being a 2015 passout, I didn't see a lot of people doing competitive coding or coding as a hobby, as we see now.
+Being a 2016 passout from a non-CS branch, I didn't see a lot of people doing competitive coding or coding as a hobby, as we see now.
 We didn't have much resources back then either.

 In 2019, I made up my mind that I would give DS Algo a shot, and would take a crack at getting into product-based tech companies.
 People really fear these topics, and I finally wanted to try them for myself.
 So I started prepping, and I had used InterviewBit back in 2017.